Jasaxion/siyuan-arxiv-paper-download/README.md

 ### MinerU PDF processing

-When **Use MinerU to process PDF** is enabled, the plugin submits the arXiv PDF URL directly to the MinerU API, polls the task until completion, and downloads the generated Markdown bundle.
-Configure the service by filling in:
+When **Use MinerU to process PDF** is enabled, the plugin submits the arXiv PDF URL directly to the MinerU API at `https://mineru.net/api/v4/extract/task`, polls the task until completion, and downloads the generated Markdown bundle.
+Configure the service by supplying:

-- **MinerU base URL**: typically `https://mineru.net`.
-- **MinerU API path**: defaults to `/api/v4/extract/task`.
 - **MinerU API token**: the `Bearer` token from your MinerU account.
 - Optional tweaks for **Enable OCR**, **Enable formula recognition**, **Enable table recognition**, **Language code**, and **Model version**.